 Another example of parametric architecture is Santiago Calatrava’s otherworldly design for the World Trade Center Transportation Hub (also known as the Oculus) in New York City.
 Both its interior and exterior push the boundaries of what architecture can be.

 Reception to Parametric Design

 Many architecture students have taken to parametric design because it plays nicely with modern CAD tools.
 Additionally, the tweaking of various design parameters is relatively simple and allows for quick revisions.
 Students can also see how core changes impact the entire structure.
-This highlights a massive parametric design advantage: tedious changes to grouped features (windows, entryways, etc.) can be applied simultaneously, not just individually, saving huge amounts of time.
+This highlights a massive parametric design advantage: tedious changes to grouped features (windows, entryways, etc.) can be applied simultaneously, not just individually, saving vast amounts of time.

-Because parametric tools use algorithms, it becomes much easier to produce intricate designs.
+Because parametric tools use algorithms, it becomes easier to produce intricate designs.
 Design teams can devise sets of parameters before experimentation.
 Applications can churn out design candidates with degrees of variance.

-CAD tools such as Autodesk’s Fusion 360 offer many benefits to the modern designer and those looking for time-saving and streamlined methods to complete projects.
-Fusion 360’s parametric modeling feature is just one of many different aspects of the program that architects can lean on to build up state-of-the-art designs and execute unique projects never been done before.
+CAD tools such as Autodesk Fusion 360 offer many benefits to the modern designer and those looking for time-saving and streamlined methods to complete projects.
+Fusion 360’s parametric modeling feature is just one of many aspects of the program that architects can lean on to build up state-of-the-art designs and execute unique projects never been done before.

 Generative design is another feature within Fusion 360 that can help architects utilize parametric design for design optimization and visualization.
-A designer simply inputs parameters for a structure and the form-finding system generates all of the potential structural outcomes.
+A designer simply inputs parameters for a structure, and the form-finding system generates all of the potential structural outcomes.
 Generative design is a great way to prototype and iterate conceptual ideas before fine-tuning a 3D model by hand.

 Criticism and Future Prospects